jbdigitalgeek/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

----Document Object Model, includes everything inside the "window/global", but it is not.
+---Document Object Model, includes everything inside the "window/global".

 2. What is an event?